MPSP Program: The Study Phase

 The preparatory MSc program

-During the study phase, MPSP candidates undergo a full-time master's program at one of the three internationally recognized universities within the Max Planck School of Photonics network:
+During the study phase, MPSP candidates undergo a full-time master's program at three internationally recognized universities within the Max Planck School of Photonics network:

-• M.Sc.
-Photonics - ASP program in Jena
+• ASP program at the Friedrich Schiller University in Jena

-Our teaching universities are world heavyweights of academic and science-related education, as well as epicentres of photonics research.
+Our teaching universities are world heavyweights of academic and science-related education, as well as epicenters of photonics research.

 Beside the university courses, study phase candidates also participate in courses aimed at the development and advancement of scientific and social skills via e-learning or workshops, such as practical laboratory skills training or scientific writing seminars.

-At all three locations, our study phase candidates can decide between courses on a wide range of topics in the field of photonics and thus convey profound theoretical knowledge and practical training as a foundation for their first research projects or even become an expert in a specific research field.
+In a newly established joint degree program, our study phase candidates can profit from the expertise at all teaching universities in collaborative lectures.
+Furthermore, students can choose their specialization modules and research topics from the offer of all three universities.
+This allows for conveying profound theoretical knowledge and practical training as a foundation for their first research projects or even become an expert in a specific research field.

 Towards the end of the two years master’s program, the MPSP study phase candidates carry out an internship at one of the network institutes and write their master thesis.
 The master thesis is written under the supervision of one of the scientists within the MPSP network (so-called "Fellows").
 Fellows also assist the PhD candidates in identifying potential research topics for the subsequent research phase of the program.